DLR-VF/PtAC/docs/source/index.rst

 * Generate a population point dataset from population raster dataset
 * Calculate Sustainable Development Goal 11.2 based on starting points with population information

 .. toctree::
    :maxdepth: 2
    :caption: User Reference

-   PtAC
+   ptac

 Support
 --------

+If you have a usage question please contact us via email.

 License
 --------

-The project is licensed under the (XXXMITXXX) license.
+The project is licensed under the MIT license.

 Indices